fenixkz/cartpole_dqn/ReadMe.md

-# Deep Q-network keras implementation to solve OpenAI gym Cartpole-v1 environment
+# Double Deep Q-network keras implementation to solve OpenAI gym Cartpole-v1 environment
 ### Requirements
 In order to able to run the solution, few steps need to be verified/installed:
   - gym